MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-narrator.md

-# Have HoloLens narrate instructions in Dynamics 365 Guides
+# Have HoloLens narrate Dynamics 365 Guides instructions

 You can turn on narration to have Microsoft HoloLens read steps out loud when you're operating a guide in Dynamics 365 Guides.
 You can use narration when you're anchoring a guide or whenever you're working with an instruction, question, or completion step.
 This is useful if you don’t want your workflow to be interrupted by having to constantly look